brendt/stitcher.io/src/content/book/03-actions.md

 Take again the example of the `CreateInvoiceLineAction` which has to calculate VAT prices.
 Now depending on the context, an invoice line might have a price including or excluding VAT.
 Calculating VAT prices is something trivial, yet we don't want our `CreateInvoiceLineAction` to be concerned with the details of it.

-So imagine we have a simple `VatCalculator` class — which is something that might live in the `\Support` namespace — it could be inject like so:
+So imagine we have a simple `VatCalculator` class — which is something that might live in the `\Support` namespace — it could be injected like so:

 ```php
 class CreateInvoiceLineAction